typhon-project/typhon-nlae/typhon-nlae-rest-api/ReadMe.md

     }
 ```
 * The "where" property allows to define different types of sql where clauses as follows:
-1. Single WHERE condition: (Example: WHERE r.text.SentimentAnalysis.Sentiment > 1 )
+1. Single WHERE condition: [SQL Example: WHERE r.text.SentimentAnalysis.Sentiment > 1]

 ```json
     "where": [